-A majority of anti-aging products contain either Hyaluronic Acid or Retinol as key ingredients.
+A majority of anti-aging products contain either Hyaluronic Acid vs Retinol as key ingredients.
 While both of these ingredients are extremely popular and well researched, selecting a particular one for your skin can be confusing.
 In this article, we discuss both these ingredients in detail so that you can make an informed decision.

 What is Hyaluronic Acid?